 From October the 24th until December the 11th

 This same concept of a sculpture being built like a poem written as lines developing in the air, situating the piece in that elegant and interesting limit of where design, sculpture, architecture and, even painting, are -a territory of discord between the autonomous sculptorical object and the story of bodies and energies at constant mutation.

 the one of the open process by the new geometrical abstraction (postminimalism) and the one that recovers the attention to baroque, understanding “the baroque” not like a style or way that belongs and characterizes a specific period of the history, but like an aesthetic category or formal quality produced and still producing along all the process of our culture.

 As far as we know since Omar Calabrese in his known book L´etá neobarocca, 1987- Castilian edition, La era neobarroca, 1989 (Neobaroque Era, 1989)- analyzed how “the neobaroque is a time air (turbulent, fluctuant and instable time) that invades many cultural phenomenon throughout all knowledge fields.
-They make them familiar to each other, but, simultaneously, they differentiate them from other cultural phenomenon from a more or less recent past. (…).

-Following this direction, in J. Moros´ work, we see to mix the cold aesthetic of the formal reduction and the geometrical language, with the will of baroque spirit, fold, labyrinth, metamorphosis state and the excess of the baroque spirit.
+Following this direction, in Jacinto Moros´ work, we see to mix the cold aesthetic of the formal reduction and the geometrical language, with the will of baroque spirit, fold, labyrinth, metamorphosis state and the excess of the baroque spirit.

 J. Moros´ work is developed between both domains, establishing a peculiar dynamic balance, at the same time it keeps an ambivalent feeling between the structural geometrical forms and the need of representing the referred theme.

 The bottom line that presently runs the process in Jacinto Moros, is the one that captures energy movements, adapting the matter and turning the movement into solid.
 Before, the interest was centred on taking the form of images, the kinetic energy of the liquid shapes, forming into solid materials.

 Now then, in order to formulate that concept and vision as an art work, it is precise to choose materials that embody it, and to apply them a fixed technicality, in consideration of the aim that it is pursued.

-Text from JOSÉ MARÍN-MEDINA
+Text from JOSÉ MARÍN-MEDINA, about Jacinto